shreeyajoshi2013/Python-Data-Preprocessing-with-Abalone-Data/README.md

 # Python Data Preprocessing with Abalone dataset

-This dataset contains information about physical measurements of abalone for guessing its age which are also made available through counting number of rings('Rings' feature).
-This project assesses the data and preprocesses it for further tasks.
-Also, normalization is executed in the end part. <br>
+This dataset contains information about physical measurements of abalone for predicting 'Rings' from other features.
+This project assesses the data and preprocesses it, making it useful for classification tasks.
+Additionally, normalization is executed in the end part. <br>

 The dataset taken from [link](https://archive.ics.uci.edu/ml/datasets/abalone).